Deep learning reveals hidden interactions in complex systems

-In this paper, we mainly focus on a system consisting of $N$ agents for which the state of each agent until time $T$ is (at least partially) identified and observed.
-Here, the state of the variables differ by system and may not be unique.
-For instance, both (1) position and velocity at the current time step and (2) several steps of position trajectory with a sufficiently small time step can deliver approximately the same amount of information.
-Note that in real scenarios, it is safe to include every observed variable as a state variable since we generally do not have prior knowledge of variable importance, and moreover, the neural network may effectively filter out irrelevant variables in its decision.
+In this paper, we focus on a general agent-based system consisting of $n$ agents for which the state of each agent until time $T$ is (at least partially) identified and observed.
+The basic premise of the agent-based system is that the agent with the same state variable follows the same decision rule, and the interaction strength between two agents can be fully expressed by their state variable.
+This implies that any two agents with the same state variables should be interchangeable without altering the outcome.